-As a not for profit organization Young at Heart Resources relies on volunteers in carrying out our mission.
-Please check out the different volunteer opportunities that we offer.
+As a nonprofit organization Young at Heart Resources relies on volunteers in carrying out our mission.

 Ombudsman volunteers are individuals who help residents in the long-term care setting.
 If a resident has a concern, the Ombudsman is an important resource in helping to resolve it.
 Often the volunteer acts as a buffer between the resident and the facility staff.
 The purpose is to encourage the resident to become empowered in expressing his or her concerns.